Concurrency

 a special global variable (errno

-summary easily with the perror
+summary with the perror

 function.
 It takes a string, prints